-With the U.S.-China trade war seemingly getting uglier by the minute, investors are scrambling for defensive stocks to buy now.
+Even though the U.S.-China trade war is seemingly easing, it could flare back up again at any time.
+As a result, many investors are still looking for defensive stocks to buy now.
 Of course, in the most extreme example, you can elect to go all into cash.
 However, history has proven that to be the worst thing to do.
-Instead, this is a perfect time to consider dividend aristocrats.
+Instead, this is a good time to consider dividend aristocrats.

 First, market uncertainty incentivizes stable dividend stocks to buy now.
 How so?
 Passive-income generating companies typically perform better than high-flying growth names during bearish phases.
 For one thing, investors can still collect their payouts even if their portfolio isn’t doing too well.
 Moreover, organizations that have a history of consistent payouts tend to be levered toward secular or otherwise steady industries.